powerslacker/slacker/content/archives/abstraction-antipatterns-in-go.md

 >
 > _—Joel Spolsky,_ [_Don’t Let Architecture Astronauts Scare You_](https://www.joelonsoftware.com/2001/04/21/dont-let-architecture-astronauts-scare-you/)

 Many abstractions are quite useful, some...not so much.
-The less useful ones can be called **Abstraction Antipatterns.** By discussing the pros and cons of these patterns, interested readers will be able to spot and avoid making the same kinds of mistakes.
+The less useful ones can be called **Abstraction Antipatterns.** By discussing the pros and cons of these patterns, hopefully, you can spot these antipatterns in your own code and avoid making the same kinds of mistakes.

-At the end of this article is a checklist that takes the principles found in these examples and turns them into an actionable test that anyone can apply to their Go code to spot these antipatterns before they take root.
+At the end of this article is a list of principles that can prevent the mistakes shown in these examples and turn them into an actionable tests that anyone can apply when reviewing Go code.

 ## Magical Configuration